sunscrapers/djoser/docs/source/base_endpoints.rst

 ------------------------------

 Use this endpoint to re-send the activation e-mail.
-Note that no e-mail would be sent if the user is already active or if they don't have a usable password.
+Note that no e-mail would be sent under these conditions:
+* The user is already active.
+* They don't have a usable password.
-Also if the sending of activation e-mails is disabled in settings, this call will result in ``HTTP_400_BAD_REQUEST``
+* The sending of activation e-mails is disabled in settings

+This call will result in a `HTTP_204_NO_CONTENT` response regardless of whether an email is sent.

 **Default URL**: ``/users/resend_activation/``